archos-safe-t/connect/README.md

 ## Request payment

-`TrezorConnect.composeAndSignTx(recipients, callback)` requests a payment from the user's wallet to a set of given recipients.
+`SafeTConnect.composeAndSignTx(recipients, callback)` requests a payment from the user's wallet to a set of given recipients.
 Internally, a BIP-0044 account discovery is performed, user is presented with a list of accounts.
 After selecting an account, transaction is composed by internal coin-selection